Our History

 Founded as the Assistant Masters’ Association (AMA)

-In 1955, the AMA had 90 members.
+In 1955, the AMA has 90 members.

 1957

-Registered as a Trade Union
+Registered as a trade union

-Struggled for numbers and relevance with membership max of 150
+The union struggles for numbers and relevance with membership max of 150

 1966